cris96spa/cris96spa/README.md

 I am Cristian C. Spagnuolo, an NLP Engineer at Artificialy in Lugano, Switzerland.
 I'm a simple person: I set goals, push myself to achieve them, and then I raise the bar again.
-If I'm not training models, yI'm probably training myself in the gym.
+If I'm not training models, I'm probably training myself in the gym.

 📫 Reach out via email or LinkedIn to have some nerdy talks.